 Occidental College matters because of the transformational impact it has had on the lives of its graduates.

-The College’s Strategic Plan, originally approved in 2012 and extended by the Board of Trustees in 2017, has set us on a course to be the most distinctive urban liberal arts college in the country.
+The College’s most recent Strategic Plan, originally approved in 2012 and extended by the Board of Trustees in 2017, set us on a course to be the most distinctive urban liberal arts college in the country.
 How do we get there?
 Reinterpreting the great tradition of the liberal arts for a new generation of students.